-The final space & set up looks like this:
+The final spaces & setups look like this:

-See how the light from the speedlight just touches Finn and his front end, but then the light falls off and isn’t anywhere near the lights?
+See how the light just touches the subject and then the light falls off and isn’t anywhere near the lights?
 That’s the ideal scenario!

 Next, grab your lens!
-I’m using a Sigma 50mm 1.8 lens at f2.5, shutter speed set between 1/100 to 1/200, then I use the ISO to get the right exposure.
+I prefer to use a 70-200 f2.8 lens wide open if possible but in smaller spaces something like a Sigma 50mm 1.8 lens would be fine.
+For the shutter speed, anywhere between 1/100 to 1/200 is usually fine, then I use the ISO to get the right exposure.
 And when you’re ready, shoot away!